Customizing your outgoing message

 You can check your current outgoing message by pressing the Play button.
 You can even back it up by copying the

 file Greeting.amr out of your Voicemail folder.
+Otherwise, press the Custom button, then press the

 Back in Fugu, copy over your custom Greeting.amr file into the Voicemail folder.
 Confirm the overwrite.